FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 ### Used
 - Part of the [GEDCOM X specification](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) with URI `http://gedcomx.org/Tribe`
 - Used by the [FamilySearch API](https://www.familysearch.org/developers/docs/guides/facts) with URI `http://familysearch.org/v1/TribeName`
+- *In [GEDCOM X](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) as* "A fact of a person's tribe."
+- *In [FamilySearch API documentation](https://www.familysearch.org/developers/docs/guides/facts)* without a definition, and with a different URI than that used by GEDCOM-X

 --------------------------